minetest/minetest/doc/lua_api.md

 * `get_map_slice(slice_offset, slice_size, buffer)`: In the form of an array, returns a slice of the most recently computed noise results.
 The result slice begins at coordinates `slice_offset` and takes a chunk of `slice_size`.
-  E.g. to grab a 2-slice high horizontal 2d plane of noise starting at buffer offset y = 20:
+  E.g., to grab a 2-slice high horizontal 2d plane of noise starting at buffer offset y = 20:
   `noisevals = noise:get_map_slice({y=20}, {y=2})`
   It is important to note that `slice_offset` offset coordinates begin at 1,